microsoft/lis-test/WS2012R2/lisa/docs/LISANetworkingAutomation.md

 - The Identity file must be present in the /root/.ssh folder on both VMs, with permission 600.
 This needs to be specified in the XML (SSH_PRIVATE_KEY)
 - You need to manually specify in the XML an IP for the second VMs test interface.
 This must be in the same range and same netmask as the main NIC.

+**For Legacy adapter:**
+- The VM must be set with either 1 vCPU or have the irqbalance / irqbalancer daemon stopped inside the VM.

 ###### Notes for RHEL 5 and RHEL 6:
 - It is strongly recommended to disable Network Manager